Small mass limit of expected signature for physical Brownian motion: Expected signature of physical Brownian motion via the graded PDE system

 for each $n \in \mathbb{N}$ with $\Phi_0 = {\bf 1} = (1,0,0,\ldots)$.
 The infinitesimal generator on the left-hand side is where $\na$ and $\Delta$ are taken with respect to $p$.
 In addition, the diffusion matrix $B$ is the identity matrix, and the drift vector $\mu=-\mmp$.

-\begin{remark} One crucial observation is that, as we are working with the PDE for the expected signature (rather than the signature itself), all the parameters $\mu, \mathcal{A}, B$ of the It\^o diffusion process depend only on the initial datum $p$.
-Thus, by a slight abuse of notations, here and hereafter we shall always view $\Phi$ as a function of time $t$ and the \emph{initial} momentum $p$. \end{remark}
+\begin{remark} One crucial observation is that, as we are working with the PDE for the expected signature (rather than the signature), all the parameters $\mu, \mathcal{A}, B$ of the It\^o diffusion process depend only on the initial datum $p$.
+Thus, here and hereafter, we always view $\Phi$ as a function of $(t,p)$. \end{remark}

 The Feynman--Kac-type formula in Lemma~\ref{lem:FeynmanKac} allows us to express

 This serves as the beginning point of our analysis on the small mass limit of expected signature of the momentum in the subsequent parts of the paper.